shukriadams/docker-s3cmd/README.md

-Dead-simple Ubuntu docker container with only `s3cmd`.
+Dead-simple docker container with only `s3cmd`.
 Use this if you want to run s3cmd but don't have time to figure out which magical incantation is needed to get it to run this time.

 https://hub.docker.com/repository/docker/shukriadams/s3cmd